dbos-inc/dbos-docs/docs/python/programming-guide.md

 1. Sign an online guestbook with the greeting.
 2. Record the greeting in the database.

-We deliberately **won't** use DBOS yet so we can show you how easy it is to add later.
+We deliberately **won't** use DBOS yet (except to fetch the database connection string) so we can show you how easy it is to add later.

 Copy the following code into `greeting_guestbook/main.py`, replacing its existing contents: